TouchMarsSolutions/web9ai/docs/dev/23_learn_ai_coding.md

 :::info homework
 Now it's time to see what the package looks like in Python, Java, Kotlin, TypeScript, and C#.
 Pls try to get help with your AI friend.
 Believe or not, this is super easy!
+And you will see it in the next lecture.
 :::

 ## ceremony